 - 1 tbsp. dried parsley

 - salt and pepper to taste after cooking

 - fresh cilantro (optional for garnish)

 Slow Cooker Instructions

 - In a 5 quart crock pot, combine all ingredients.

-- Cook on high setting for approximately 6 hours, or until the beans are soft and cooked through (or, cook on medium for 8-9 hours).
-It’s important to know your crock pot.
-Each crock pot cooks differently.
+- Cook on high setting for approximately 6 hours, or until the beans are soft and cooked through (or, cook on low for 8-10 hours).
+It’s important to know your slow cooker.
+Each slow cooker cooks differently.
 Adjust cooking times and temperatures accordingly.

 - Using a hand blender, blend the soup right in the crock pot until you achieve the texture and smoothness you prefer.
-If you don’t have a hand blender, transfer a few cups at a time into a blender or food processor and blend till smooth.
+If you don’t have a hand blender, cool the soup for a bit and then transfer a few cups at a time into a blender or food processor and blend till smooth.

 - Season with salt and pepper and garnish with fresh cilantro if desired.